Answered On Last Updated: Sep 15, 2021

 If you have searched for a digital version of a book, chapter or journal on your resource list and found it is unavailable, we suggest you contact the relevant module convener or your Academic Guidance Tutor to get advice on a good alternative to the source that you were seeking.

 The Academic Achievement Librarians may also provide you with some suggestions for finding alternative sources using UR Library Search, the library catalogue.

-- Check your Subject Resources page to see the list of temporarily available materials - some publishers are providing access to free ebooks.
-The page also lists databases and sources relevant to the subject, where you might search for alternatives
+- Check your Subject Resources page.
+This page lists databases and sources relevant to the subject, where you might search for alternatives.

 Discovering material beyond your reading list is an important skill at university, and it is generally beneficial to your studies to read as widely as possible.

 Tips for using the UR Library Search to find alternative sources